kalessil/phpinspectionsea/docs/probable-bugs.md

 PHP is not warning if a 'compact()' was called referencing non-existent variable.
 A typo or refactoring might cost long debugging in this case.

+# Class autoloading correctness

+> Note: the inspection is based on PSR-0 and psr-4 autoloading Standards

+From time to time we name class and the file containing it with typos, or probably renaming class without renaming its' file and breaking class autoloading.
+The inspection will spot class and file names mismatch before the issue popped up.